stephaneVercouillieBMID/slate/source/workingVersion.html.md

 **registration** | Unsupported | Not supported due to “client dynamic registration”is not supported.
 The client registration process is done during the [on boarding process](#Onboarding).|

 Further Explanations of Parameters
+client_id: This is your client identifier at the OpenID Provider.

 ### 3.1.2.
 Authentication Response Specification
 An Authentication Response is an [OAuth 2.0 Authorization Response](https://tools.ietf.org/html/rfc6749#section-4.1.2) message.